iamlab-cmu/frankapy/README.md

    ./bash_scripts/make_catkin.sh
    ```

-4. To allow asynchronous gripper commands, we use the franka\_ros package, so install libfranka and franka\_ros using the following command (Change melodic to kinetic if you are on Ubuntu 16.04:
+4. To allow asynchronous gripper commands, we use the franka\_ros package, so install libfranka and franka\_ros using the following command (Change melodic to noetic if you are on Ubuntu 20.04:
    ```bash
    sudo apt install ros-melodic-libfranka ros-melodic-franka-ros
    ```